 Some of the website building services also offer hosting for their clients but picking a hosting company only focuses on hosting will probably make your website run faster which is an advantage in terms of SEO.
 According to top5hosting.co.uk, Some of the best hosting companies for the UK are;

-Of course, not all businesses need to set up a subscription or payment systems but creating an email list for your future (or current) marketing operation is important for you to reach people and inform them about developments of your business and industry.
+Of course, not all businesses need to set up a subscription or payment system, but creating an email list for your future (or current) marketing operation is important for reaching people and informing them about your business and industry developments.

-If you set up an email subscription system, it’s more likely for your clients and customers to have the impression that you are taking your business more seriously and keeping up with new industry trends.
-It’s an option for every business, however, you must set up a payment system if you’re planning to sell services or products via your website.
+If you set up an email subscription system, it’s more likely for your clients and customers to feel that you are taking your business more seriously and keeping up with new industry trends.
+It’s an option for every business; however, you must set up a payment system if you’re planning to sell services or products via your website.

 You should test your website in various browsers and devices (smartphones, tablets, desktops, etc.) and optimize the design if there are any bugs or other problems.

-You used to need at least hundreds and thousands of pounds to have a professional-looking website but it’s not the case anymore.
-It’s getting much cheaper and easier to build websites, thanks to the availability of drag & drop systems like Wix or Squarespace offer.
-The cost of hosting services start from as low as £2.28 per month and website building services starts from £2.89 per month.
-The costs might go higher depending on your business needs.
+You used to need at least hundreds and thousands of pounds to have a professional-looking website, but it’s not the case anymore.
+Thanks to the availability of drag & drop systems like Wix or Squarespace offer.
+The hosting services costs start from as low as £2.28 per month, and website building services start from £2.89 per month.
+But, of course, the costs might go higher depending on your business needs.

-Setting up a website for your business is a must, especially if you’re in e-commerce.
+Setting up a website for your business is a must, especially if you’re in eCommerce.
 Of course, there are virtual shop options on websites like Shopify and Etsy, but commissions by these companies might slow down your growth and decrease your profit.
-You can create websites with website building services such as Bluepark that focuses only on e-commerce, or other service providers (WordPress, Wix, Squarespace, Weebly, etc.) to set up an e-commerce website.
+Instead, you can create websites with website building services such as Bluepark that focuses only on eCommerce or other service providers (WordPress, Wix, Squarespace, Weebly, Heroic etc.) to set up an eCommerce website.

-It depends on your business goals to shape your website if you’re not in e-commerce.
-You should decide the purpose and functionality of your website.
+It depends on your business goals to shape your website if you’re not in eCommerce.
+First, you should decide the purpose and functionality of your website.
 Then, you can create a one-page website if you want to showcase only your skills, portfolio, and CV; you can set up a professional blog, or you can create a detailed website that explains your services and goods.